 Drones have become ubiquitous over the past few years.
-Many organizations are now using them to help with things such as search and rescue, geographic mapping, storm tracking and more.
-You can see and hear them flying around your neighbourhood, at sporting events, parks, etc. And if they happen to be hovering over your private property, you have probably, at some point, wished you could just shoot it out of the sky.
+Many organizations are now using them to help with things such as search and rescue, geographic mapping, storm tracking, and more.
+You can see and hear them flying around your neighborhood, at sporting events, parks, etc. And if they happen to be hovering over your private property, you have probably, at some point, wished you could just shoot it out of the sky.
 While that sounds like fun, you probably also live somewhere where that isn’t allowed.

 Drones do pose threats though, especially around airports where a collision with an aircraft could cause significant harm and loss of life.

 One of the first things I noticed was the lack of security to access and control my new toy!
 Basically, the drone hosts its own 2.4GHz Wi-Fi hotspot of sorts, with zero to hero authentication.
-Now there are a few applications which can be installed on your iPad, iPhone, PC and Android which give a nice user interaction to control and fly drones, but I asked myself what else Could be accessed and decided to find out!
+Now there are a few applications that can be installed on your iPad, iPhone, PC and Android which give a nice user interaction to control and fly drones, but I asked myself what else Could be accessed and decided to find out!

 To begin, I used the ‘Aircrack-ng’ suite and leveraged ‘Airodump-ng’ to identify the AR drone extended service set identifier (ESSID):

 wireless_convict@kali:~$ sudo airodump-ng -c 1 –bssid 90:03:xx:xx:xx:xx mon0

 CH 1 ][ Elapsed: 4 s ][ 2015-12-20 22:54

 BSSID PWR RXQ Beacons #Data, #/s CH MB ENC CIPHER AUTH ESSID

 90:03:xx:xx:xx:xx -49 64 2719 3 1 54e.
 OPN ardrone2_1031XX